microsoft/CCF/doc/developers/auth/jwt.rst

 .. warning::

-    Currently, no initial automatic key refresh takes place when adding a new token issuer.
+    Currently, no initial automatic key refresh takes place when adding a new token issuer, see `#1929 <https://github.com/microsoft/CCF/issues/1929>`_.
     This is a temporary limitation that will be addressed in a future release.
     To work around this limitation, consider updating keys manually the first time.